lytics/toolbucket/orderedtask/Readme.md

 have one go routine enqueue and one consume the results.
 This style of processing is a bit tricker because it runs the risk of deadlocking in the select.
 To avoid this, the pool provides a resource semaphore, which is preloaded with tickets equal to the pool size.

+A simple example of this deadlock can be found here https://play.golang.org/p/hea1lMu9ya

 ```go
 	type Visit struct {
 		Name      string